cameliana/cameliana/README.md

 ## Hello world! 👋🌍

-I'm Camelia, a passionate learner and aspiring developer venturing into the exciting world of coding and technology.
+I'm Camelia, Applied Behaviour Analysis tutor, a passionate learner and aspiring developer venturing into the exciting world of coding and technology.
 Currently mastering HTML, CSS, and JavaScript, I'm on a journey to transform my career and make a mark in the tech industry.

 ## About Me